oncet/s3-deployer/README.md

 ## Usage

-Simply call the script binary from inside your project.
+Simply call the script from inside your project.

 ```
 s3-deployer